 Who are they and what do they do?

 You will be the one dealing with daily life stress such as other illness, going to work and caring for your family, at the same time as managing your diabetes.
-Basically you will become the expert about you and your diabetes.
-This takes time and it is important to take this time to learn as much as you can.
-Try not to panic about all there is to learn and not to worry about what you don’t know.
+Basically you will are the expert about you and your diabetes.
+This takes time and it is important to take this time, to learn as much as you can.
+If you are new to your diabetes diagnosis, try not to panic about all there is to learn and not to worry about what you don’t know.
 Focus on what you are learning and what your priorities are at this moment in time.
 It is important that you can have easy access to medical care, support and advice when you need it.

-Ensure you have a support person who can also come to health care appointments with you if needed.
+Make sure you have an understanding support person who can come to health care appointments with you if needed.
 Sometimes it is hard to remember everything after the appointment as so much can be discussed in a short time.
 Writing a list of things you want covered and taking it to the appointment can also help.

-You can find information about divisions of general practice in Australia at: www.adgp.com.au
+You can find information about general practice in Australia at: www.adgp.com.au

-Endocrinology is the area of medicine that deals with disorders of the whole endocrine system and its specific secretions called hormones.
-Insulin is one such hormone.
-Hormones are molecules that act as signals from one type of cells to another.
+Endocrinology is the area of medicine that deals with problems of the whole endocrine system and its specific secretions called hormones.
+Insulin is one of these hormones.
+Hormones are molecules that act as signals from one type of cell to another.
 Those secreted by the endocrine glands travel mainly through the blood.
-Although every organ system secretes and responds to hormones the clinical specialty of endocrinology focuses on the endocrine organs, i.e. the organs whose main function is hormone secretion, such as the pituitary, thyroid and adrenal glands, the ovary and testes and the pancreas.
+Although every organ system secretes and responds to hormones the clinical specialty of endocrinology focuses on the endocrine organs, i.e. the organs whose main function is hormone secretion, such as the pituitary, thyroid and adrenal glands, the ovary and testes, and the pancreas.

-An Endocrinologist is a doctor who specializes in treating these disorders.
-Endocrinologists treat disorders including growth disorders, thyroid disease, adrenal gland disease and diabetes.
+An Endocrinologist is a doctor who specializes in managing and dealing with these conditions.
+Endocrinologists work across a range of conditions such as thyroid disease, adrenal gland disease and diabetes.
 People with type 1 diabetes, an autoimmune disease, can be more at risk of other autoimmune diseases of the endocrine system.

 You can find information about diabetes education in Australia at: http://www.adea.com.au